 I awoke to another sunny day, which was a nice change from the previous week on the Alps 2 Ocean trail where I got soaked for two days straight.
 The trail quickly heads out of Kumara and the real “wilderness” begins.
 This section basically heads away from the coast to the high point at Cowboy Paradise and then back to the coast at Hokitika.

-The first part goes past a few of the clearest lakes I’ve ever seen.
+The first part goes by two of the clearest lakes I’ve ever seen.
 On that day, they mirrored the landscape perfectly.
 I’m guessing it isn’t like that every day, but it was spectacular.

 Next you really start to head inland.
-There track is wide and in good condition here and there are a few good spots to stop and have a snack or lunch.
+The track is wide and in good condition here and there are a few good spots to stop and have a snack or lunch.
 I sat on top of a large red rock, took my shoes off and soaked up the sun for a bit.
+After about three weeks of riding, this was really the first time I stopped for an extended amount of time and just took it all in.

 The trail continues at a gradual incline and crosses a few suspension bridges until you reach this place called Cowboy Paradise.
 I’m not really sure how to classify it.
 You have to see it yourself.